JamesTTTT/P5-Game/README.md

 - The four towers in each corner will send out enemies in your direction, if you dont dodge the incoming enemy you will lose the game.

-- The enemmies can be destroyed by hitting them with your sword.
+- The enemies can be destroyed by hitting them with your sword.

 - Every enemy killed with the sword will grant 5 score and every enemy spawned will grant 1.